Best Places to Get Mofongo

 Location: Beaverton, Oregon

 Have you ever wondered why Puerto Ricans are called "Boricuas?"
-It's because Boriken was the indigenous Taino word for the island that we now call a rich port.
-Boriken restaurant takes back this original name and proudly serves Boricuan fare.
+It's because Boriken was the indigenous Taino word for the island that we now call Puerto Rico, or "rich port."

 The mofongos come served in a large wooden chalis, bathed in your choice of sauce and stuffed with your preferred filling.